-You will demo your robot in the next recitation, so make sure it's working before your recitation period!
+You will demo your robot in the next recitation (or at your grading TA's office hours at the helpdesk if you can't make it to recitation) so make sure it's working before your recitation period!
 Also note that EACH team member must understand how all the code works!